Meditating with The Radiance Sutras

 One evening in 1976 I went to a great concert, and realized what I had been missing.
 Some friends called me up and said, “Come on Lorin, let’s go to the Hollywood Bowl and hear Leonard somebody conducting the something orchestra, playing the something concerto.
 We have tickets.”
 I was so utterly into all things Indian that I had not been paying attention to Western culture at all, except for science.
 I’d never heard of these people so I had no idea what was about to happen to me.

 After an hour, the thought came to me, “Oh, if this brilliance is happening, there must be a current of revelation, a tradition of wisdom in Western culture.”
 This was news to me.
-The conductor was Leonard Bernstein, the band was the New York Philharmonic, and Yehudi Menuhin was on lead violin.
-These were masters, and they were playing the Brandenburg Concertos.
+The conductor was Leonard Bernstein, the band was the New York Philharmonic, and Yehudi Menuhin and Itzhak Perlman were on lead violin.
+Clearly these were masters, and they were playing the Brandenburg Concertos.
 This was one of the great performances, and I remain permanently changed.
 The world is a larger and better place for me because of attending this event.

 I am one of those people who require a Yoga practice to stay tuned enough to fully appreciate music and enter the rapture with every cell of my body.
 I need to approach music from both sides – from silence coming to music, and from outer music leading me toward silence.
 If I don’t meditate every day, engage in pranayama, and do asana, I slowly lose my “attunement” and after awhile music does not touch me so deeply.
 What a shame that would be.